 The State will provide technical assistance and periodic oversight to the Grantee relative to public swimming pool compliance issues when requested.
-The program contact person is Mr. Jeremy Hoeh.
-He may be contacted by telephone at 517-898-3711; by e-mail at HoehJ@Michigan.gov; or by mail at EGLE-DWEHD, Environmental Health Section - Public Swimming Pool Program, P.O.
+The program contact person is Starla Walter.
+She may be contacted by telephone at 517-282-7362; by e-mail at WalterS4@michigan.gov; or by mail at EGLE-DWEHD, Environmental Health Section - Public Swimming Pool Program, P.O.
 Box 30817, Lansing, Michigan 48909-8311.

-Inspection reports and lists from item D. Requirements - State may be submitted one of three ways:
+Inspection reports may be submitted one of three ways:

-- 1. Mail to: EGLE-DWEHD, Environmental Health Section Public Swimming Pool Program, P.O.
-Box 30817, Lansing, Michigan 48909-8311. - 2.
-Scan and e-mail to: EGLE-EH@Michigan.gov. - Anticipated March 2021: Submit through Michigan Environmental Health and Drinking Water Information Systems (MiEHDWIS), a new web application.
-Please send e-mail to EGLE-DWEHD-ITApplicationSupport@Michigan.gov or contact the Environmental Assistance Center at 800-662-9278 between 8:00 a.m. and 4:30 p.m., Monday - Friday to get started.
+- 1. Scan and e-mail to: EGLE-DWEHD-PublicPoolProgram@michigan.gov - 2.
+Mail to: EGLE-DWEHD, Environmental Health Section Public Swimming Pool Program, P.O.
+Box 30817, Lansing, Michigan 48909-8311. - 3.
+Anticipated March 2022: Submit through Michigan Environmental Health and Drinking Water Information Systems (MiEHDWIS), a new web application.
+Please send e-mail to EGLE-DWEHD-ITApplicationSupport@michigan.gov or contact the Environmental Assistance Center at 800-662-9278 between 8:00 a.m. and 4:30 p.m., Monday Friday to get started.
 To utilize MiEHDWIS, a MILogin Third Party account must be created for health department staff.

-The State will reimburse the Grantee on a lump sum basis according to the license criteria listed below for those public swimming pools inspected during the period of January 1, 2020 to September 30, 2021, by the Grantee's staff or designated representative:
+The State will reimburse the Grantee on a quarterly basis according to the license criteria listed below for those public swimming pools inspected during the period of October 1, 2021 to September 30, 2022, by the Grantee's staff or designated representative:

-Initial license for a public swimming pool \$100.00 License renewal prior to December 31 \$30.00 License renewal after December 31 \$45.00 License renewal after lapse beyond April 30 without a license \$70.00
+Initial license for a public swimming pool \$100.00 License renewal prior to December 31 \$30.00 License renewal after December 31 (Late Renewal) \$45.00 License renewal beyond April 30 without a license (Lapsed Renewal) \$70.00

-Applies only to those local jurisdictions that are certified by the Department of Environment, Great Lakes, and Energy to conduct the initial inspections.
+^{}Applies only to those local jurisdictions that are certified by the Department of Environment, Great Lakes, and Energy to conduct the initial inspections.